Our members' views of the relative importance to them of the several key benefits of membership.

 In each case Row 1 = Irrelevant and Row 5 = Important

-Furthermore, throughout my 20 years’ service in the RAF, we were required by HMG to join the AAC(UK) before mountaineering abroad, solely to obtain the AAC’s worldwide mountain rescue, medical and repatriation insurance.
+Furthermore, throughout my 20 years’ service in the RAF, we were required by HMG to join the AAC(UK) before mountaineering abroad, solely and specifically to obtain the AAC’s worldwide mountain rescue, medical and repatriation insurance.

 I drew this audit evasion to the attention of (our then) Chairman Mike Garrett in 2017, but his response was a loss of temper and the start of his long drive to force me out of the Club for airing an issue he desperately needed to remain hidden.
 He failed to drive me out, so he persuaded his loyal disciples on the Board to permanently terminate my membership.

 This paragraph carefully makes no accusations, but just records facts.
 The principle task of our Directors is to carry out our Club's ADMINISTRATION.
 In some of our Annual Accounts in recent years the cost of our Club's ADMINISTRATION has almost reached half a million pounds.
 All expenditure eventually ends up in the pockets of someone or other.
 In whose pockets does our cost of ADMINISTRATION end up?
-We are entitled to receive a detailed (and audited) explanation or some of us might justifiably conclude that our Directors are paying themselves a generous salary behind our backs.
+We are entitled to receive a detailed (and audited) explanation or some of us will quite justifiably conclude that our Directors are paying themselves a generous salary behind our backs.

 A couple of decades ago, our published accounts were very much fuller than they have been in recent years.
 It costs nothing to web-publish full accounts.
 Why are they now so heavily abbreviated that it is well-nigh impossible to know what has been going on?
 The most obvious answer is that there is a perceived need to hide the full picture from our members (who own our Club).
 Coming on top of our deliberate unlawful audit evasion, this is obviously the best bet.